-- Before being fired, did you report potential violations in the company to a supervisor, colleagues, your human resources department, or an enforcement agency such as OSHA?
+- Before being fired, did you report potential violations in the company to a supervisor, colleagues, your human resources department, or an enforcement agency such as OSHA or the EEOC?

 - If so, did your employer or supervisors react negatively or engage in any punishing behavior?

 - Before being fired, did you participate in an investigation of the company's behavior or practices?